naikshrihari/London-Smart-meter-data-analysis-and-forecasting/README.md

 The project aims to analyze the Energy Consumption Patterns and it's relationship with socio-demographic and weather indicators for European cities like London, post the installation of Smart Energy Meters over a period of 30 months.
 Exploratory Data Analysis was performed on Tableau and Python.
-Data Preprocessing was done using Spark and a variety of Machine Learning Algorithms were utilized to perform Time Series Forecasting.
+Data Preprocessing was done using pandas and a variety of Machine Learning Algorithms were utilized to perform Time Series Forecasting.

 Language : Python